Evergreen legal library · not legal advice

 Regulation (EU) 2024/1689 — AI Act

 The European regulation on artificial intelligence.
-It applies to those who use AI too, not only to those who develop it: most SMEs are deployers.
+It also applies to those who use AI, not only to those who develop it: most SMEs are deployers.
 Prohibitions (Art.
 5) and AI literacy (Art.
-4) already operative.
+4) are already in effect.

 National law · Italy In force · partial implementation

-The first comprehensive Italian law on AI.
-A dual track with the AI Act: largely a law of principles and delegations, with the implementing decrees expected by October 2026.
+Italy's first comprehensive law on AI.
+A dual track alongside the AI Act: largely a law of principles and delegated powers, with the implementing decrees expected by October 2026.

-This hub grows over time: new briefs are added as the regulatory framework evolves.
+This library grows over time: new cards are added as the regulatory framework evolves.

-Facts with their source first.
+The facts with the source first.
 Then our reading, kept separate.

-Every brief is split into two zones that are never confused: it's what lets you cite us with confidence and tell law apart from opinion.
+Each card is divided into two zones that never blur: it is what lets you cite us with confidence and tell the law apart from opinion.

 Zone A